Linux Administration Certification Training C ...

 Linux typically provides two GUIs, KDE & Gnome.
 But there are millions of alternatives such as LXDE, Xfce, Unity, Mate, etc.

 While Unix isn’t portable, Linux is and can be booted using a USB stick, too.

 Due to the proprietary nature of the original Unix, users have to wait for a while, to get the proper bug fixing patch.
 But these are not as common.
 There are between 80 to 120 viruses reported till date in Unix.

 Threat detection and solution is very fast, as Linux is mainly community driven and whenever any Linux user posts any kind of threat, several developers start working on it from different parts of the world.
 Linux has had about 60-100 viruses listed to date which are currently not spreading.

 While there are distributions of the Unix tree which are open-source, like NetBSD, OpenBSD, and FreeBSD, Unix was developed by various vendors like IBM, HP, etc. for their business requirements.
 They won’t distribute the source code to the public.
 So, Linux has been developed and the source code has been distributed to the public under GNU license.

 Different flavors of Unix have different cost structures according to their respective vendors.

 Linux is freely distributed, downloaded through magazines, Books, website, etc. There are paid versions as well but to be honest, there’s very little distinction between the paid and unpaid distributions except for the support contract.

-Edureka’s Linux Administration Certification will help you gain a strong foundation in Linux from scratch.
+Edureka’s Linux Training Course will help you gain a strong foundation in Linux from scratch.
 The training is designed to shape you as a Linux professional & help you to run applications, perform desired functions on your system and networks, create a network configuration, and maintain security administration by helping you master important Linux concepts such as Linux installations, Packages, Architecture, File Systems, User Management, Scripting Data & various useful commands and utilities with sufficient hands-on.